lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 We’re going to use the Rosmaro visual editor, which is a tool that allows to draw boxes with arrows that are turned into real, executable code.

 And in order to get up and running really quickly, our ticket machine wizard is going to be built on top of a snabbdom starter.
-It’s an example application where all the libraries are already configured and connected with each other.
+It is an example application where all the libraries are already configured and connected with each other.

 Making use of the starter is simple.

-We just need to clone it, then instal the dependencies, and it’s ready to start .
+We just need to clone it, [...] then instal the dependencies, [...] and it’s ready to start .

 Now we may open the locally running project in the browser.

-In the code editor we can see all the new project source files.
+In the code editor we can see the source files of our new project.

 # THE FIRST SCREEN

 Before we jump into the editors, let’s take a look at the requirements one more time to clarify what does the home screen look like.

+# reading - start
+The zones are selected in the first step.

+There are two possible choices: all zones or just the first one.

+Then, we ask the customer to choose a tariff: the regular one of the one for students.

+In most of he cases, the order is done.
+We show a screen with a “thank you” message that, when closed, allows to place a new order.

+However, if the customer ordered a student ticket valid in all zones, there’s an additional step asking about the means of transport they want to use: all of them or just the buses.

-# after reading it
+# reading - end

-So there’s a screen to select zones and there are two options possible options.
+So there’s a screen to select zones and there are two possible options.

 Cool!
 Let’s write a test for that.

-We can remove the example test, because we don’t need it, and start writing a new one.
+We won't need the example test.

-It’s all about orders, so let’s call the test order.test.js.
+Our app is all about orders, so let’s call the test order.test.js.

 What’s described by this tests is a flow that starts with the zones screen.